Făgăraș: Jewish history

-A Jewish community was established in 1827, becoming among southern Transylvania’s largest by mid-century.
+A Jewish community was established in 1827, becoming among southern Transylvania's largest by mid-century.
 Yehuda Silbermann, its first rabbi (1855–1863), kept a diary of communal events.
 This is still extant and serves as a source on the history of Transylvanian Jewry.
 In 1869, the local community joined the Neolog association, switching to an Orthodox stance in 1926.
 A Jewish school opened in the 1860s.

 There were 286 Jews in 1856, rising to 388 by 1930, or just under 5% of the population.
 During World War II, local Germans as well as the Iron Guard attacked Jews and plundered their property.
 Sixty Jews were sent to forced labor.
 After the 1944 Romanian coup d'état rescinded anti-Semitic laws, many left for larger cities or emigrated to Palestine.
 The last Jew of Făgăraș died in 2013.

 Climate

-Făgăraș has a humid continental climate (Cfb in the Köppen climate classification).
+Făgăraș has a humid continental climate (Dfb in the Köppen climate classification).